davnu/aggregator/README.md

 This is a Spring Boot 3 application.
 To run it, navigate to the main directory and run the command:
 `./gradlew bootRun`

+By default the external service connection (host and port) is configured as exposed in the specification.
+You can override both properties through application.yml or VM options

 ### Aggregator api examples
 Here are some examples of how to use the API: